openlyne/whatsapp-chatbot-api/01-getting-started/README.md

 - How to set up your Openlyne API credentials
 - How to install the required dependencies
-- How to send your first WhatsApp message
+- How to send your first WhatsApp message with a simple script
-- How to handle basic errors

 ## Prerequisites